CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-05.md

 ## Task 2: Use LLM and Prompt Tools in Flows

-Now that you’ve developed the flow, you can use the chat window to test the flow.
+Now that you have developed the flow, you can use the chat window to test the flow.

 1. Ensure the compute session is running.
 Select **Save (1)**.
 Select **Chat (2)** to test the flow.